 Rachel M. Blise

 Rachel M. Blise is an associate and member of Foley’s Business Litigation & Dispute Resolution Practice.
-Prior to joining Foley, Rachel was a judicial law clerk for the Honorable Carolyn Dineen King, U.S. Court of Appeals for the Fifth Circuit in Houston, Texas.
+Before joining Foley, Rachel was a judicial law clerk for the Honorable Carolyn Dineen King, U.S. Court of Appeals for the Fifth Circuit in Houston, Texas.
 She also served as a legal intern for the Office of the United States Trustee and a judicial intern for the Honorable Diane S. Sykes, U.S. Court of Appeals for the Seventh Circuit, and the Honorable Susan V. Kelley, U.S. Bankruptcy Court for the Eastern District of Wisconsin.

 Rachel earned her law degree from Marquette University Law School (J.D., summa cum laude, 2010), and a bachelor’s degree in theater and communications from Carthage College (B.A., summa cum laude, 2003).
 She is admitted to practice in Wisconsin and before the United States District Court for the Eastern District of Wisconsin and the U.S. Court of Appeals for the Fifth Circuit.

 Ryan N. Parsons is an associate with Foley and a member of the Labor & Employment Practice.
 Before joining the firm, Ryan served as a law clerk for the Hon.
 Diane S. Sykes, U.S. Seventh Circuit Court of Appeals.
 During law school, he worked as a summer associate in Foley’s Milwaukee office (2009) and as a judicial intern to the Hon.
 David T. Prosser, Jr., Wisconsin Supreme Court and the Hon.
 Lynn S. Adelman, U.S. District Court.